DevExpress/devextreme-documentation/concepts/05 UI Components/Toast/00 Getting Started with Toast/05 Display a Toast notification/05 Use the 'notify' Method.md

 Call the **notify** method to display a Toast.
-This method can accept two slightly different sets of arguments.
+This method can accept two different sets of arguments.

-A simpler syntax is [notify(message, type, displayTime)](/Documentation/ApiReference/Common/Utils/ui/#notifymessage_type_displayTime).
+A basic syntax is [notify(message, type, displayTime)](/Documentation/ApiReference/Common/Utils/ui/#notifymessage_type_displayTime).
 You specify the [message](/Documentation/ApiReference/UI_Components/dxToast/Configuration/#message), [type](/Documentation/ApiReference/UI_Components/dxToast/Configuration/#type), and [displayTime](/Documentation/ApiReference/UI_Components/dxToast/Configuration/#displayTime).

 To specify additional Toast properties, call the [notify(options, type, displayTime)](/Documentation/ApiReference/Common/Utils/ui/#notifyoptions_type_displayTime) method and pass an object as the first argument.
 The example below uses this syntax.

-You can specify one of the four predefined types of notifications, depending on the mood of the message:
+You can specify one of the four predefined types of notifications, depending on the message:

 - *'info'*
 A blue toast with a message bubble icon.